Tell us about yourself.

 My episodes are between 150 and 300 pages long, so $2.99 is a pretty good price for that.
-The first episodes are even lower, only 99c.
-That way I hook you in and then you’re an addict and you can’t stop.
+This way I hook you in and then you’re an addict and you can’t stop.

 Most traditionally published ebooks are $12 to $18, if you’re wondering why the industry is collapsing.

 Can I get your books in audiobook format?

 Not yet, but this is my next priority!
 You can subscribe to my newsletter for future updates.
 You know you want to.